martinmoene/WholeValue/README.md

 Other Libraries
 -----------------
-If dimensions play a prime role in your computations, e.g. they are primarily physics-oriented, then you may be better of with libraries such as
+If dimensions play a prime role in your computations, e.g. they are primarily physics-oriented, then you may be better off with libraries such as
 - [Boost.Units](http://www.boost.org/doc/libs/1_51_0/libs/units/) for zero-overhead dimensional analysis and unit/quantity manipulation and conversion.
 - Michael Kenniston's [Quantity Library](http://home.xnet.com/%7Emsk/quantity/quantity.html) ([Rationale](http://home.xnet.com/%7Emsk/quantity/quantity.html), Quantity [folder](http://www.xnet.com/%7Emsk/quantity)).
 I plan to release a version of this library that works with VC6 and more recent  compilers.